 Wynn, Alison T. "Pathways Toward Change: How Ideologies About Inequality Shape the Implementation of Gender Equality in a Silicon Valley Technology Company."
 Revise and Resubmit, Gender & Society.

 Wynn, Alison T. "Change Without an Agent: What Happens When Change Agents Leave?"
-Under review.
+Revise and Resubmit, Organizational Dynamics.

 Correll, Shelley, Katherine Weisshaar, Alison Wynn, and JoAnne Wehner.
 "Inside the Black Box of Organizational Life: The Gendered Language of Performance Assessment."
 Revise and Resubmit, American Sociological Review.